-- 1. The product must be applied externally to the outside of the window or door. - 2.
-The person performing the activity must comply with the relevant installation standards and legislation as outlined by SafeWork NSW. - 3.
+- 1. The product must be applied externally to the outside of the window or door. - The person performing the activity must comply with the relevant installation standards and legislation as outlined by SafeWork NSW. - 3.
 The product must be installed in accordance with the manufacturer's instructions.

-Deemed Activity Electricity Savings = Savings Factor × Area
+$Deemed\ Activity\ Electricity\ Savings = Savings\ Factor imes Area$

-- Savings Factor, in MWh per m2, is the value from Table E10.1 corresponding to the relevant Sector and BCA Climate Zone of the Site; and - Area, in m2, is the area of window or door glazing which external blinds cover.
+- Savings Factor, in MWh per m, is the value from Table E10.1 corresponding to the relevant Sector and BCA Climate Zone of the Site; and - Area, in m, is the area of window or door glazing which external blinds cover.

-Table E10.1 - Savings Factor (MWh per m2 of external blind applied)
+Table E10.1 - Savings Factor (MWh per m of external blind applied)